 Strong design is based on strong imagery.
 Unfortunately, strong imagery requires a good photographer and that costs money.
-In the past we were limited to stock photography sites that charge ten quid an image or absolutely terrible free stock photography that cost you conversions.
+In the past, we were limited to stock photography sites that charge ten quid an image or absolutely terrible free stock photography that cost you conversions.

 Thankfully, things are changing.

-There’s now hundreds of sites offering free or freemium stock photography services.
+There are now hundreds of sites offering free or freemium stock photography services.
 But with the good comes the bad and that means much of our time is spent wading through the rubbish.
 What we needed was a list of the best free stock photography sites out there.

 So that’s what we created.